NahidDesigner/videopop/DEPLOYMENT.md

 **What it means:** Something went wrong while building your app

 **Solutions:**
-1. Check the build logs - look for red error messages
+1. Check the build logs in Coolify - look for red error messages
-2. Make sure all environment variables are set (no empty values)
+2. Make sure all 3 environment variables are set (no empty values)
-3. Check Node version is 18 or 20
+3. Verify the values are correct (especially the Supabase URL and keys)
-4. Try clicking "Rebuild" in Coolify
+4. Try clicking **"Rebuild"** in Coolify

 ---